 What should Trump do in response?
 There are things he shouldn't do.
 First, trying to tie trade to political issues, such as Chinese assertiveness in the South China Sea, is a blueprint for failure.
 It's hard enough to get an agreement between rival states to begin with; trying to agree on two contentious issues at once is a non-starter.
 Second, initiating a trade war would be counter-productive to US interests, since the Chinese would immediately retaliate by moving against imports of US jetliners, and other American products sold to China.

 Trump's best option is to make use of the system that supports international free trade that the US did much to establish in the first place.
 The international trade bureaucracy is actually highly effective; the Obama Administration brought 16 complaints against China to the World Trade Organization (WTO), and didn't lose a case.
 Along the same lines, the Trans-Pacific Partnership (TPP) trade deal among Pacific Rim nations, pushed by the Obama Administration, was in part set up with an eye to gaining leverage over China, by setting up an enhanced trading system.
 China would have an incentive to get access to markets via the TPP, but would have to play by the rules to do so.

 What's the likelihood of Trump heeding such advice?
 Nobody would bet on it.
 Trump is contemptuous of the international system that the US set up after World War II, saying it hobbles America.
-He's already torpedoed the TPP.
+He's already pulled the US out of the TPP.
 Nothing he does suggests he is capable of considered, patient action.
 Given the chaos in the White House, hopes for constructive action by the Trump Administration are not great.
 The most hope is that the damage won't be so severe as to be irreparable by the next administration.